Book chapter

 Gould (1984, 308) states that…

 Author Surname, First name.
 Year of publication.
 "Title of Chapter."
-In Title, edited by First name, Surname, page numbers.
-Place of publication: Publisher.
+In Title of Book, edited by First Name Surname.
+Publisher.

 Reference list example

-• Editor's names should be followed with the abbreviation ed. (or eds.).
+• Editor's name(s) should be followed with the abbreviation ed. (or eds.).
+Use the same format where there is a translator (trans.) or compiler (comp.) instead of an editor.

-• For chapters from online books, include the DOI (or URL) as the last part of the citation.
+• For online books, include the DOI (or URL) as the last part of the citation.